marcusgia2505/classsExGameInstructions/docs/Run.rst

 You may inform participants upfront e.g. via email that you plan to run an experiment in class.

-- participants have to bring a mobile device that has internet access, e.g. a smart phone, a tablet or laptop. (see `Participants' devices`_).
+- participants have to bring a mobile device that has internet access, e.g. a smart phone, a tablet or laptop (see `Participants' devices`_).
 - The browser they use should be up-to-date and javascript and cookies enabled.
 We suggest to use Firefox.
 - The devise has to have enough battery left (suggest to bring a charger).